Kaiddd/Roblox-Client-Optimizer/README.md

 1. https://github.com/HarryBlueJay/RCO3

-Use rhis with care, as it is only intended for use by advanced users who maintain high levels of competency in programming, due to the lack of completion.
+Use this with care, as it is only intended for use by advanced users who maintain high levels of competency in programming, due to the lack of completion.

 ## About RCO
 Some things RCO currently does: